 In this post, I will show you how to build and deploy a basic fintech app on Amazon Web Services (AWS) in under an hour by using the Plaid Link API.
-This app allows users to sign up, log in, select their bank from a list, connect to that bank, and display the latest transactions.
+This app allows users to sign up, log in, select their bank from a list, connect to that bank, and display the account balances.

 The Plaid Link acts as a secure proxy between a fintech app and a bank.
 With Plaid, application developers no longer need to worry about implementing scores of different ways to access data in myriad financial institutions.

 Plaid is currently able to connect to more than 12,000 banks and financial institutions throughout the world.
 It provides a single API to connect to them.
 Currently, about 5,500 fintech apps use Plaid’s API to enable their users to access their bank accounts.

 Through this post, we will build a demo fintech app on AWS using the AWS Amplify framework and Plaid Link.
 AWS Amplify helps us quickly build a serverless web app with a React frontend, user sign-up and sign-in using Amazon Cognito, an Amazon API Gateway-based REST API, and an Amazon DynamoDB database for storage.

 Figure 1 – Architecture of demo fintech app.

 AWS Amplify generates the code for signing up and authenticating users who are then stored in a Cognito user pool.
 It also helps create a REST API invoked by the React frontend and implemented by an AWS Lambda function behind Amazon API Gateway.
 The backend Lambda function sets up the Plaid Link which allows the end user to interact with a selected bank.

 AWS Amplify also helps store the Plaid API key securely in AWS Secrets Manager so that it never needs to appear in the code or in a file.
 Plaid access tokens (described in the next section) are encrypted and stored in the DynamoDB database.